SophieDeBenedetto/blog/posts/telemetry_part_two.md

 Wouldn't it be great if we _didn't_ have to define our own handler modules or metric reporting logic?
 If only there was some way to simply list the Telemetry events we care about and have them automatically reported to StatsD as the correctly formatted metric...

-This is exactly where the `Telemetry.Metrics` and Telemetry reporting libraries come in!
+This is exactly where the `Telemetry.Metrics` and `TelemetryMetricsStatsd` libraries come in!

-## Introducing `Telemetry.Metrics` and Telemetry Reporters
+## Introducing `Telemetry.Metrics` and `TelemetryMetricsStatsd`

-The `Telemetry.Metrics` library allows us declare the set of Telemetry events that we want to handle and specify an out-of-the-box reporter with which to handle them.
-This means we _don't_ have to define our own handler modules and functions and we _don't_ have to write any code responsible for reporting metrics for events to common third-party tools StatsD.
+The [`Telemetry.Metrics` library](https://hexdocs.pm/telemetry_metrics/Telemetry.Metrics.html) provides a common interface for defining metrics based on Telemetry events.
+It allows us declare the set of Telemetry events that we want to handle and specify which metrics to construct for these events.
+It also allows us to specify an out-of-the-box reporter with which to handle and report our events to third-parties.

+This means we _don't_ have to define our own handler modules and functions and we _don't_ have to write any code responsible for reporting metrics for events to common third-party tools like StatsD.
+We'll report our metrics to StatsD with the `TelemetryMetricsStatsd` reporting library, but Elixir's Telemetry family of libraries also includes a reporter for Prometheus, or you can roll your own.

 In the previous post, we added code to execute the following Telemetry event from the `new` action of our `UserController`: